mlyann/selenium_stress_test_template/README.md

 ## Contribution (Thank you!)
-Ming and Gavin under James, Jawad and Susan's instruction.
+Gavin and Ming under James, Jawad, and Susan's instruction.
-Special thanks to James and Jawad and Susan.
+Special thanks to James, Jawad, and Susan.